 Determining a major field of study is an important choice in a student’s academic career.
 Some students need time to explore a variety of interests prior to deciding on a major, whereas others come to college with a strong inclination toward a particular field of study.
 Linfield’s policy on declaring a major is flexible enough to honor the student’s desire to explore various options.
 At the same time, it recognizes that timely determination of an academic major facilitates planning and expedites progress toward a degree.

 First-year students who have registered for their second term at Linfield are eligible to declare a major and have a faculty member from the new major department assigned as their faculty advisor.
-Students are encouraged to reach out to the academic advising office in addition to working with their faculty advisor.
+Students are encouraged to reach out to the academic advising office in addition to working with their faculty advisor for understanding the declaration process.

-By spring semester of the sophomore year (or upon completion of 45 semester hours), students must declare a major and be assigned to an advisor in the major program.
+Upon completion of 45 semester credits (typically by spring semester of the sophomore year), students must declare a major.
 This declaration must be completed before a student is permitted to register for the following semester.
+Once a student declares a major, they will be assigned an advisor in the major program.

 Once declared, students can change their major at any time.
 It is recommended that students consult with their current faculty advisor and a faculty advisor from the new department before declaring a new major.